rmd13/FlyBrain_PAM_TH_DAPI_Labkit/README.md

 # 2. Installation guide

 ## Instructions
-1. operating system:Windows 8/10+.
+1. Operating system:Windows 8/10+.
-2. programing language: Matlab.
+2. Programing language: Matlab.
-3. software: Matlab(2014-now), Fiji and Labkit (if not included).
+3. Software: Matlab(2014-now), Fiji and Labkit (if not included).
-4. dependencies: no.
+4. Dependencies: no.
-5. typical install time on a current computer: 1~3 hours.
+5. Typical install time on a current computer: 1~3 hours.

 ## Typical install time on a "normal" desktop computer
 1~3 hours.